w3c/ServiceWorker/explainer.md

 But what to do when some content isn't available?
 Assume for a second that the video app is loaded and the user tries to visit a library of videos for sale or download -- a list that's far too big and dynamic to reasonably cache client-side, to say nothing of the videos themselves.
 How do we fallback gracefully and provide a "library not available when offline" message to users?

-The error handler in our response `Future` holds the key:
+The error handler in our response `Promise` holds the key:

 ```js
 var base = "http://videos.example.com";